serious2monkeys/tweetPoster/README.md

 # tweetPoster
 Simple test application using Spring Boot.
 Spring MVC, Spring Security, Spring JPA and Thymeleaf.
-This application packaging into a jar and uses embedded Tomcat server.
+This application packages into a jar and uses embedded Tomcat server.